Fernando Venâncio

-Fernando Venâncio (Mértola, Portugal, born 1944) is a Portuguese born writer, intellectual, literary critic, linguist and academic.
-At present he holds Dutch nationality.
+Fernando Venâncio (13 November 1944 – 30 May 2025) was a Portuguese-born writer, intellectual, literary critic, linguist and academic.
+He held Dutch nationality.

+Life and career

-Fernando Venâncio spent his childhood in Lisbon and completed his secondary school in the northern Portuguese city of Braga.
+Fernando Venâncio was born in Mértola on 13 November 1944.
+He and spent his childhood in Lisbon and completed his secondary school in the northern Portuguese city of Braga.
 He studied Philosophy in Vila Nova de Ourém and Theology in Lisbon.
 In 1970 he moved to the Netherlands, where he eventually completed his studies in linguistics at the University of Amsterdam in 1976.
 Two years later, he began lecturing at the department of Portuguese studies in the University of Nijmegen.
-From 1984 to 1988 he taught at the University of Utrecht, eventually returning to the University of Amsterdam to teach Portuguese language and culture, until today.
+From 1984 to 1988 he taught at the University of Utrecht, eventually returning to the University of Amsterdam to teach Portuguese language and culture.
 In 1995 Venâncio completed his doctoral degree with a thesis on Portuguese language.

-He is an accomplished author and a regular contributor to prestigious journals such as Jornal Literário, Ler and Colóquio/Letras, working as a literary critic.
-He also publishes in the Portuguese newspaper Expresso and in the magazine Visão.
+He was an accomplished author and a contributor to prestigious journals such as Jornal Literário, Ler and Colóquio/Letras, where he worked as a literary critic.
+He also published in the Portuguese newspaper Expresso and in the magazine Visão.
 Until March 2008, he was a regular contributor in the collective blog Aspirina B.

-Venâncio, although controversial in some issues, has expressed pro-reintegrationism views, referring to the relationship between the Galician and Portuguese languages.
+Venâncio, although controversial in some issues, expressed pro-reintegrationism views, referring to the relationship between the Galician and Portuguese languages.

+Venâncio died in his hometown of Mértola on 30 May 2025, at the age of 80.